jaredhanson/dotfiles/asdf/README.md

 This command will update the configuration file at `$HOME/.tool-versions`.

-To display the currently actived version of a tool, execute:
+To display the currently active version of a tool, execute:

 ```sh
 asdf current deno